Kościuszko & Pułaski: Leading American Patriots Towards Liberty

-Kościuszko was born in 1746 in the Polish-Lithuanian Commonwealth (in what is today Merechevschina, Belarus).
+Kościuszko was born in 1746 in the Polish-Lithuanian Commonwealth (today's Merechevschina, Belarus).
 He attended the Royal Military Academy in Warsaw and went on to train in France.
 A gifted military strategist and passionate supporter of freedom, having heard about the American struggle for independence, Kościuszko decided to travel to the United States and do what he could to aid the Continental Army in their struggle.
-He arrived in Philadelphia in 1776 and was appointed Colonel of Engineers by the Continental Congress.
+He arrived in Philadelphia in 1776 and was appointed colonel of engineers by the Continental Congress.

-His expertise proved invaluable to the cause, as his fortifications greatly contributed to the American victory at Saratoga, New York.
+His expertise proved invaluable to the cause, as his fortifications contributed greatly to the American victory at Saratoga, New York.
 He was also responsible for the fortifications at West Point, which George Washington considered one of the most important military posts at the time.
-West Point is today home of the United States Military Academy – the formation of which Kościuszko was a great proponent – and honors its early defender with a memorial to Kościuszko on the campus.
-Upon his election to the office of President of the United States, Washington bestowed on Kościuszko the titled Brigadier General and awarded him the Cincinnati Order Medal.
+Today, West Point is home to the United States Military Academy – the formation of which Kościuszko was a great proponent – and honors its early defender with a memorial to the Polish leader on the campus.
+Upon his election to the office of President of the United States, Washington bestowed on Kościuszko the title of brigadier general and awarded him the Cincinnati Order Medal.

 Kościuszko’s heroism inspired not only Polish patriots, but also Polish fashion!